afnananwerkiani/Afnananwerkiani/README.md

 ### Hi there 👋

- 🔭 I’m currently a freshmen at IBA.
+ 🔭 I’m currently a Sophmore at IBA.

  🌱 I’m currently learning to get my way around Github.